-Victims of nursing home abuse often feel like there's no safe place to turn for help.
-After all, many nursing homes employ underpaid nursing staff members with inadequate training to care for dozens or hundreds of patients a day.
+Nursing home abuse victims often feel like there's no safe place to turn for help.
+After all, many nursing homes employ underpaid nursing staff with inadequate training to care for dozens or hundreds of patients daily.

-This act can lead to a lack of care, which leads to victims being mistreated and abused by negligent nursing homes staff.
+This act can lead to a lack of care, which leads to victims being mistreated and abused by negligent nursing home staff.

-Personal injury lawyers have experience handling complex nursing home abuse lawsuits.
-They know the ins and outs of federal and state laws regarding abuse in nursing home facilities (and assisted living facilities) across the nation.
+Personal injury lawyers have experience handling complex nursing home neglect and abuse lawsuits.
+They know the ins and outs of federal and state laws regarding abuse in nursing homes nationwide.

-You should contact a personal injury lawyer as soon as you suspect nursing home neglect or medical malpractice at the hands of someone else.
-They will work closely with you and your loved one to go over each detail of their case and start building a strong foundation for their claim.
+You should contact a personal injury lawyer when you suspect nursing home medical malpractice at someone else's hands.
+They will work closely with you and your loved one to review each detail of their case and build a strong foundation for their claim.

-The sooner an attorney is contacted, the easier it will be to obtain critical evidence like:
+The sooner an attorney is contacted, the easier it will be to obtain critical evidence such as: